Does Romney Think the Pentagon Needs More Marching Bands, NASCAR Sponsorships?

 And is sequestration a doomsday mechanism, as Panetta has claimed?
 Hardly.

 In reality, sequestration cuts -- $55 billion reduction in defense spending in FY 2013 -- would return defense spending to 2006 levels, by all measures a healthy time for the Pentagon budget.
 This reduction in spending would mean the U.S. would still outspend the next ten top defense-spending nations combined by $45 billion.

 Now is the time to urge your member of Congress, your friends, family and neighbors to call for substantial cuts to the Pentagon budget.
 The profiteering and waste must stop.
-Cuts have widespead support, regardless of party politics.
+Cuts have widespread support, regardless of party politics.
 It's our money, and we have the power to demand accountability in how it's used.
 These videos are the first in a series to explore these hysterical statements made by officials that want to keep the status quo.
-It’s time to expose the unnecessary items the Pentagon acquires that hardly make us safer or go to servicemembers.
-It's wasteful, it’s harmful, and we must speak up.
+It's time to expose the unnecessary items the Pentagon acquires that hardly make us safer or go to service members.
+It's wasteful, it's harmful, and we must speak up.